 Minor in Possession of Alcohol – West Michigan MIP Lawyer

-UPDATE January 2017.
-Michigan Governor Rick Snyder signed Minor in Possession reform legislation to the new Michigan minor in possession MIP law that makes a first offense of Minor in Possession a civil infraction punishable by a $100 fine (plus possible community service hours and substance abuse classes).
-What this means, is that a first MIP offender would not have to try to obtain the MIP First Offender Diversion Program to keep an MIP charge off of their criminal record.
-Instead, a first offense would be treated much like a speeding ticket (a civil infraction) and would no longer be a criminal misdemeanor.
-However, a second or subsequent offense would still be a misdemeanor.
-Over 9,300 minors were charged for MIP offenses in 2014.
-Unfortunately, the Minor in Possession new legislation does not go into effect until January 1, 2018.
+UPDATE January 2018.
+The new law makes a minor in possession MIP first offense a civil infraction punishable by a $100 fine (plus possible community service hours and substance abuse classes).
+What this means, is that a first MIP offender does not have to seek the MIP First Offender Diversion Program to keep an MIP charge off of their criminal record.
+Instead, a first offense is treated much like a speeding ticket (a civil infraction) and is no longer a criminal misdemeanor.
+However, a second or subsequent offense are still misdemeanors with driver's license consequences.

 You've been Charged with MIP – now what?

-If you have been given an MIP ticket and told to show up in court on a certain date, try to talk with a lawyer before you go.
+If you have been given an MIP ticket and told to show up in court, talk with us before you go to court.
 Otherwise, go to court and plead NOT guilty.
-In a previous page, MIP Lawyer we discussed the Top Ten Awesome Reasons to Plead NOT Guilty.
-We will repeat them here because they were really good:
+In a previous page, we discussed the Top Ten Awesome Reasons to Plead NOT GUILTY.
+We will repeat them because they were really good:

-- Pleading "not guilty" doesn't mean you deny you did anything; it just means you are not in a position to admit it (yet).
+- Pleading "not guilty" doesn't mean you deny you did anything; it just means you are not in a position to admit it.

 - Usually by the time the police read your rights – it's too late.